openfaas/ofc-bootstrap/USER_GUIDE.md

 OpenFaaS Cloud installs, manages, and bundles software which spans source-control, TLS, DNS, and Docker image registries.
 You must have the following prepared before you start your installation.

-* You'll need to register a domain-name and set it up for management in Google Cloud DNS, DigitalOcean or AWS Route 53.
+* You'll need to register a domain-name and set it up for management in Google Cloud DNS, DigitalOcean, Cloudflare DNS or AWS Route 53.
 * Set up a registry - the simplest option is to use your [Docker Hub](https://hub.docker.com) account.
 You can also use your own private registry or a cloud-hosted registry.
 You will need the credentials.
 If you need to, [set up your own private registry](https://github.com/alexellis/k8s-tls-registry).
-* `docker` installed locally so that you can provide the `config.json` file with credentials.
 * Admin-level access to a GitHub.com account or a self-hosted GitLab installation.
 * A valid email address for use with [LetsEncrypt](https://letsencrypt.org), beware of [rate limits](https://letsencrypt.org/docs/rate-limits/).
 * Admin access to a Kubernetes cluster.